Dear Halsey Institute Members and friends,

 Photographers from the Halsey Institute often document events.
 Your photograph might be taken and used by the Halsey Institute in a non-profit, educational, news-related, and/or editorial purposes.
 Images could appear in print or digital media, and may be posted online.

-You are welcome to email your exhibition proposal to halsey@cofc.edu, however, we receive numerous artist submissions throughout the year, and it may not be possible to provide a response to all submissions.
 The Halsey Institute is not responsible for any physical materials mailed to our museum, and they will not be returned.
-We will be in touch if we have an opportunity for you.
+Please, no calls or walk-ins.
+We will be in touch if we have a project in mind.
+Thank you for your interest in our program.

-The Halsey Institute of Contemporary Art at the College of Charleston School of the Arts provides a multidisciplinary laboratory for the production, presentation, interpretation, and dissemination of ideas by innovative visual artists from around the world.
+THE HALSEY INSTITUTE OF CONTEMPORARY ART at the College of Charleston School of the Arts provides a multidisciplinary laboratory for the production, presentation, interpretation, and dissemination of ideas by innovative visual artists from around the world.
 As a non-collecting museum, we create meaningful interactions between adventurous artists and diverse communities within a context that emphasizes the historical, social, and cultural importance of the art of our time.